How To Write a Powerful and Effective Fundraising E-mail

 3. Get your formatting right

 Our attention span is increasingly shorter.
 Very few people read long, elaborate emails – even if they’re great.
 Most people skim over the content.
-In addition to that, the time it takes an average user to make a judgment on your is 50 milliseconds – not even a full second!
+Additionally, the time it takes an average user to judge your organization is 50 milliseconds – not even a full second!

 Here are a few tips to get your fundraising email formatted right:

-• Make sure the fundraising email looks good on mobile screens – the text should be big enough to easily read, and all the links should be easily clickable.
+• Make sure the fundraising email looks good on mobile screens – the text should be big enough to be easily read, and all the links should be easily clickable

-Make sure your donation page is also mobile-optimized so your donors are not met with a complicated, unmanageable form.
+Pro tip: Make sure your donation page is mobile-optimized so your donors are not met with a complicated, unmanageable form.

 4. Tell a compelling story

 A good story is the foundation of a successful fundraising email.
-Humans are hardwired to respond to stories.
+Humans are hardwired to respond to emotive stories.
+Stories have always played an important role in human history.
+For thousands of years, they have been a tool to convey knowledge, educate, share experiences, and most importantly, connect to others.

 Research at Stanford University observed that we remember information more when it is conveyed as part of a narrative “up to 22 times more than facts alone”.

 Not only do we remember stories more than facts, but they evoke emotion and move us to action.
-This is why storytelling is an incredibly powerful tool for nonprofits – who have no shortage of compelling stories to tell.
-Storytelling gives the reader a glimpse into your world and reminds them why your mission is so important.
+This is why storytelling is a powerful tool for nonprofits who have no shortage of compelling stories to tell.
+Storytelling gives the reader a glimpse into your world and reminds them why your mission is important.

 Here are a couple of ways you can employ storytelling in your fundraising email: